Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Custom Food Traits

-{: .notice }
-This describes how this event works in a *future* version, 1.0.3

 Food traits are applied to food items while in a container or after completion of a recipe and are used to effect how fast an item rots

 This event fires in the `startup_events` folder